 Many Americans with a heart for service and adventure are drawn to the Peace Corps.
 Yet often, they worry about what their years of Peace Corps service will mean for their career and their hireability when they return.

 It can be tough to take two years out of your life to devote to service in a foreign country, even if you are gaining valuable hands-on experience in sustainable development.

-If you’re deciding between Peace Corps and a career move like graduate school, there is an exciting way to combine both of these experiences into one rich and ultimately career-focused experience.
+If you’re deciding between Peace Corps and a career move like graduate school, consider combining both of these experiences into one rich and ultimately career-focused experience.

 Like hundreds of American graduate students over the past 30 years, Danielle Salisbury combined Peace Corps service with a master’s degree.
 She first took Bard College’s integrated first-year of graduate courses before entering the Peace Corps, then used the multi-year international experience as a stepping stone for research and her master’s capstone.